michedomingo/-holbertonschool-low_level_programming/0x00-hello_world/README.md

 </details>

 ### [4.
 Hello, puts](./4-puts.c)
-<details><summary>Instructions</summary>

-Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.
+<details><summary>Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.</summary>

 * Use the function puts
 * You are not allowed to use printf
 * Your program should end with the value 0